Mercure.rocksSponsored by Les-Tilleuls.coop

 Install the Mercure.rocks Hub

-Managed and HA Versions
+Cloud and Enterprise Versions

 The easiest way to get started with Mercure is to subscribe to the Cloud version.
 Give it a try!